ned1313/learning-opa-and-terraform/2-rego-basics/README.md

 data.menu.drinks[0]
 ```

 If you've worked with `jq` in the past or any other data structure that uses dot-notation, this should feel familiar.
-But there is some syntax you'll find that is new.
+But there is some new syntax to learn as well.

 Let's start by introducing the `import` keyword.
-Referring to an established path in the data document is going to get old fast, instead we can create a shortand by importing a specific path with a shortname:
+Referring to an established path in the data document is going to get old fast, instead we can create a shorthand by importing a specific path with a shorter name:

 ```bash
 > import data.menu.drinks